Truth & Justice (podcast)

-The podcast was started as a response to Serial's investigation Lee's killing and Adnan Syed's subsequent murder conviction (since vacated).
+The podcast was started as a response to Serial's investigation Lee's killing and Adnan Syed's subsequent murder conviction.

 As of November 2018, the podcast was investigating the case of Sandra Melgar, who was convicted of murdering her husband Jaime Melgar.
-The police were suspicious of Melgar, who suffers from epilepsy, because she told the police she could not remember what had happened.
+The police were suspicious of Melgar, who has epilepsy, because she told the police she could not remember what had happened.
 Jaime Melgar was stabbed to death after a struggle, and Melgar was found tied up at the scene.
 Her hands were not injured.
 Ruff believes Melgar was telling the truth and is innocent.

 In April 2019, the podcast offered a $20,000 reward for the arrest and conviction of the killer of Jaime Melgar.

 The podcast is crowdsourced and much of the investigation is performed by listeners.